-If you want to become a collaborator then cool - you're hired!
+If you want to join the team then cool - you're hired!
 Again, email me.
 You will need a fairly good understanding of VTK or be willing to learn it.
 I'll eventually write a proper description of the library's internals to guide you.